Table of contents

 A framework for labour market statistics is used to describe the major concepts that exist within the labour market and their relationship to each other.
 The framework is based on the concepts of labour supply and demand, which together provide a comprehensive picture from the perspective of both households and businesses.
 This approach is long-established and has wide international acceptance, including by the International Labour Organization (ILO).

-Labour supply consists of people who are employed as well as those people defined as unemployed or economically inactive.
+Labour supply consists of people who are employed, as well as those defined as unemployed or economically inactive.
 It is measured using surveys of households.
-Labour demand is represented by employers, who have a need for work to be done and who offer compensation for this work (earnings) to the employees who undertake it.
+Labour demand is represented by employers who have a need for work to be done and offer compensation (earnings) to the employees who do it.
 Labour demand is mainly measured using surveys of businesses.
 There is also some administrative data used as part of labour market statistics, and information about earnings is collected from both households and businesses.

-As part of wider transformation plans, we have been seeking to identify and introduce new data sources, such as those from government departments and the private sector, to give a quicker and/or more complete picture of our economy.
+As part of wider transformation plans, we have been seeking to identify and introduce new data sources, such as those from government departments and the private sector.
+This is to give a quicker and/or more complete picture of our economy.

-The coronavirus (COVID-19) pandemic and the government response have had a significant effect on the UK labour market.
-Many businesses have ceased operating or have had to change their working practices, while recent government interventions have allowed for workers to be paid while away from work because of coronavirus-related reasons.
-The introduction of social distancing has also changed the way individuals work and their ability to look for and find employment.
+The coronavirus (COVID-19) pandemic and the government response had a significant effect on the UK labour market.
+Many businesses ceased operating or had to change their working practices because of the coronavirus pandemic, while government interventions allowed for workers to be paid while away from work.
+The introduction of social distancing also changed the way individuals work, and their ability to look for and find employment.

-The combined effect of the impacts has not only changed the UK labour market but also our ability to measure it (for more information, see Coronavirus and the effects on UK labour market statistics).
+The combined effect of the impacts has not only changed the UK labour market, but also our ability to measure it.
+For more information, see our Coronavirus and the effects on UK labour market statistics article.
 Most of our information relies on data collected from surveys of households and businesses.
-The temporary closure of businesses, increase in remote working and introduction of social distancing are having an impact on collecting survey data from households and businesses.
+The temporary closure of businesses, increase in remote working, and introduction of social distancing continue to have an impact on collecting these survey data.

-Ensuring we provide the information necessary as the situation unfolds, through multiple data sources alongside changing how our surveys operate and reviewing methodology, brings about its own challenges when giving a comprehensive picture of the labour market.
+Providing necessary information through multiple data sources, changing how our surveys operate, and reviewing methodology can cause challenges when giving a comprehensive picture of the labour market.

-This page compares the strengths and weaknesses of the main data sources used to produce the labour market figures, including the advantages of new administrative data sources and limitations of some of our published figures.
+This page compares the strengths and weaknesses of the main data sources used to produce the labour market figures.
+This includes the advantages of new administrative data sources and limitations of some of our published figures.
 We intend to update this page as we develop a better understanding of the new sources.

 Back to table of contents3.
 Employment